oguilleux/webpack-gulp-wordpress-starter-theme/readme.md

 	npm run start

-For production site create your build with :
+For production sites, create your build with :

 	npm run prod